fkie-cad/squid/wiki/PROCESS_IMAGE/README.md

 methods like `elf.insert_section(...)` or `section.insert_symbol(...)`.

 ## Symbolization
-One key thing that we have left out so far is how `squid` handles code in ELF files.
+One key thing that has been left out so far is how `squid` handles code.
 Since the point of the process image is to manipulate binaries, we run into one particular problem.
 Whenever there are pointers to objects inside an ELF file, these pointers become invalid as soon as the ELF file gets rearranged.
 The way `squid` handles this problem is that it abstracts pointers with concrete values away to higher-level "symbolic pointers".
-A symbolic pointer is also a pointer but it points to a chunk in the process image instead of a concrete memory location.
+A symbolic pointer also is a pointer but it points to a chunk in the process image instead of a concrete memory location.
 You may have noticed that in the image above each node in the tree is prefixed with a number in square brackets.
 This is the ID of the element.
 Each child of each node gets a unique ID such that we can identify chunks with a 5-tuple of IDs: `(elf_id, section_id, symbol_id, chunk_id)`.